- What are overprotective parents

 Regardless of the terms, to not impede children’s development, parents should avoid smothering their children and foster a healthy sense of competence in them.

-Adopting a warm, responsive, and high-standard parenting style (i.e. authoritative parenting) is the best thing parents can do to protect their children in the long term.
+Adopting a warm, responsive, and high-standard parenting style (i.e., authoritative parenting) is the best thing parents can do to protect their children long-term.

 Final Thoughts On Overprotective Parents

-To raise resilient children, parents provide a safe haven in times of stress as well as during periods of calm.
+To raise resilient children, parents provide a safe haven in times of stress and during periods of calm.

 Set boundaries but also allow for adaptability.